The simplest visual guide to the OSI model that will help you remember it for lifeDelia Hernandez

 Even though the OSI model utilizes the TCP/IP protocol, the model was originally designed by the Open Systems Interconnection group to promote the OSI protocol in its attempt to create a standardized network architecture for network communications.
 Unfortunately, though the OSI protocol supported more virtual addresses, its complexity made the TCP/IP protocol the more popular choice among network technicians.
 Ironically, the simplicity of the TCP/IP protocol has led to IPv4 address exhaustion and its newer IPv6 protocol very much resembles the original OSI protocol in complexity.

 This step by step guide to the OSI model explains the 7 layers that make up computer networking using the rather well known process of ordering a pizza.

 The application layer is the user interface that internet users interact with to send or receive data through email, online games, peer to peer file transfer, and other applications.

 Clicking on a link on an internet browser is akin to a customer dialing on their phone to order a pizza.

-Common protocols associated with the application layer: Hypertext Transfer Protocol (TTP), Hypertext Transfer Protocol Secure (HTTPS), Telnet, Secure Shell (SSH), File Transfer Protocol (FTP), Trivial File Transfer Protocol (TFTP), Simple Mail Transfer Protocol (SMTP), Post Office Protocol 3 (POP3), Dynamic Host Configuration Protocol (DHCP), Domain Name System (DNS), Network Time Protocol (NTP)
+Common protocols associated with the application layer: Hypertext Transfer Protocol (HTTP), Hypertext Transfer Protocol Secure (HTTPS), Telnet, Secure Shell (SSH), File Transfer Protocol (FTP), Trivial File Transfer Protocol (TFTP), Simple Mail Transfer Protocol (SMTP), Post Office Protocol 3 (POP3), Dynamic Host Configuration Protocol (DHCP), Domain Name System (DNS), Network Time Protocol (NTP)

 The presentation layer translates the commands received from the application layer into universal, well-known networking formats.
 Think of the presentation layer as a more effective version of Google Translate but for networks.
 This is the layer where data encryption and character set conversion occur.